Murphy to hold COVID-19 briefing Friday

 Gov. Phil Murphy on Friday will hold a COVID-19 briefing at 1 p.m.

-Joining the governor will be Department of Health Commissioner Judy Persichilli, Department of Health Communicable Disease Service Medical Director Dr. Edward Lifshitz, State Police Superintendent Colonel Patrick Callahan and Department of Labor and Workforce Development Commissioner Robert Asaro-Angelo.
+Joining the governor will be Department of Health Commissioner Judy Persichilli, Department of Health Communicable Disease Service Medical Director Dr. Edward Lifshitz, and State Police Superintendent Colonel Patrick Callahan.

 The briefing can be watched here.